-Setup for IF Signal Generation
+Setup for IF Signal Generation (AWG5000 and AWG7000)

 - 1. Start the RFXpress installed on the AWG. - 2.
 From the toolbar, select the signal type as IF/RF. - 3.
 Connect the AWG Ch 1 Analog Output to the DUT where the IF Signal must be fed. - 4.
 Click Compile.
 The waveform is compiled according to the default settings in the Compile Settings window.
 The compiled waveform is displayed in the Waveform List.
-This IF waveform is transferred to the AWG channels (Ch1) and this can also be seen in the Instrument Control > AWG tab. - 5.
+This IF waveform is transferred to the AWG channel (Ch1) and this can also be seen in the Instrument Control > AWG tab. - 5.
 Click On/Off to turn on the channel Ch1. - 6.
 Click Run to generate the signal on the AWG.

-Calibration (see page 133)

-Find Instruments (see page 29)
+Calibration (see page 139) Find Instruments (see page 33)

-Setup for AWG IQ Signal Generation
+Setup for AWG IQ Signal Generation (AWG5000 and AWG7000)